BonsaiDen/JavaScript-Garden/doc/typeof.md

 referencing it would result in a `ReferenceError`.
 This is the only thing `typeof` is actually useful for.

-### Best Practices
+### Best practices

-If you need to check the type of an object, always use the call to `Object.prototype.toString` it's the only reliable way of doing so.
-As shown in the type table, some return values of `typeof` are not defined in the specification and can therefore differ in different implementations.
-So unless you're checking for a variable being defined, **do not** use the `typeof` operator.
+In order to check the type of an object, it is highly recommended to use `Object.prototype.toString`, as it is the only reliable way of doing so.
+As shown in the type table, some return values of `typeof` are not defined in the specification and can therefore differ in various implementations.

+Unless checking for a variable to be defined, `typeof` should be avoided at all costs.